syshotdev/beginner-nixos-config/README.md

 NixOS is an operating system based on the package manager 'nix'.
-This repo will get you working a working configuration quickly and will teach you about nix (the language) and how to configure stuff without the thousands of pitfalls I had to endure.
+This repo will get you working a working configuration quickly and will teach you about nix (the language) and how to configure your system without the thousands of pitfalls.

 Some links that may be of use: